impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 So that's it for this file.
 Before closing the `gem-rehash.bash` file, I be sure to remove the two `echo` statements I added.

-The only other file in the `rbenv.d` directory is [this one](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/rbenv.d/exec/gem-rehash/rubygems_plugin.rb).
+The only other file in the `rbenv.d` directory is [this one](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/rbenv.d/exec/gem-rehash/rubygems_plugin.rb){:target="_blank" rel="noopener"}.